 Graduate Assistantships.
 Assistantships are available on a limited basis to full-time graduate students who have been accepted for admission to a degree program.
-In order to be considered for a graduate assistantship, the graduate student must register with the Graduate Studies Office prior to seeking employment or being reemployed at the onset of each academic semester.
-Graduate assistants are employed, under faculty supervision, to assist in the conduct of the University's overall program, primarily in an academic area, by providing teaching assistance, research or other services.
-Contact the department/division in which you are majoring for more information.
+In order to be considered for a graduate assistantship, the graduate student must register with the Graduate Studies Office prior to seeking employment or being re-employed at the onset of each academic semester.
+Graduate assistants are employed, under faculty supervision, to assist in the conduct of the University's various departments or related units and programs.
+Contact the Graduate Studies office for more information.